 There are a lot of guides to configure and work with Neovim, I suggest this and this.
 You can also find the plugins/tools I use or think is interesting to check in my stars list.

-Learn Your Code Editor
+Learn Your Code Editor #

-Even if you don’t use something like Neovim, your editor supports a lot of customizations, and should be customized.
+Even if you don’t use something like Neovim, your editor supports a lot of customization, and should be customized.
 When you find some action requires a lot of effort, try to customize it in your Editor.

 For example, most of the time I stage part of the file I’m editing for commits.
 In VSCode you need to open the version control panel, scroll through the file and right click to select stage selected.
 This is super hard if you have to do it 20 times in a productive day.
 I have a config in my vim to directly stage hunks in my editor to commit, but I’m sure you can find a VSCode equivalent.